tu-darmstadt-ros-pkg/hector_math/hector_math/docs/pages/QuaternionBinning.rst

 Quaternion Binning can be used to discretize directions.
 This can be interpreted as discretizing the surface of a sphere.
-In general, it is impossible to discretize the sphere with `n` points such that all points are evenly spaced for an arbitrary 'n'.
+In general, it is impossible to discretize the sphere with `n` points such that all points are evenly spaced for an arbitrary `n`.
 There must be a mapping between directions and unique indices to store and retrieve direction-dependent data.

 Hector_math implements three modes: `Spherical`, `Largest dim` and `Spherical Fibonacci`.